turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. In your own words, what is the purpose of a function?

-The purpose of a function is to separate out, and store, sections of code that preform a specific task.
+The purpose of a function is to separate out, and store, sections of code that perform a specific task.

 1. What is a parameter?